univault-org/lspt-protocol/README.md

    ./examples/drone_swarm/drone_swarm_demo
    ```

-This will compile and run the drone swarm demonstration, showcasing the LSPT protocol in action.
+This will compile and run the drone swarm demonstration, showcasing the SRPT protocol in action.

 ### Testing